The Moscow Kremlin – Photo by Swann Bigot, April 2015.

 Michel Sapin stressed that transparent, fair and opened sales of Russian assets will attract French investors.
 A recent example is the announced participation of Renault in the capital increase of Avtovaz.
 Renault will invest more than €350 million.
 This move could increase its effective share from 37% to 70% of Avtovaz.(12)

-Renault is convinced that the Russian market has good prospects in the long-term and expects profit recovery in 2018.
+The management of the French carmaker Renault believes that the Russian market has good prospects in the long-term and expects profit recovery in 2018.
 (13)

 From January 2014 till March 2016, Nicolas Maure has led the car maker Dacia SA in Romania, wholly owned by Renault.(15)

 French companies are also present in the $27 billion Yamal LNG project.
 The shareholders of the « Yamal LNG » joint venture are Novatek (50.1%), French Total (20 %), Chinese CNPC (20%) and Silk Road Fund (9.9%).
 This is the most important project of the French-Russian cooperation.
 The LNG plant in construction will produce around 16,5 million tons of LNG each year.
 The production will begin next year and the first export by sea shipping will take place by the end of 2017.

 The French Minister of Economy told the journalist of Interfax press agency that he has personally agreed in principle that French export credit agency COFACE takes part in financing this project in order to support export contracts of many French companies (Total, Technip, Vinci Entrepose / TMSI).

-Michel Sapin expressed the interest of the French authorities towards industrial partnership between Russian and French companies.
+Michel Sapin expressed the interest France towards industrial partnership between Russian and French companies.
+The coming months will show how the economic bilateral relations will evolve.